Interested in respiratory therapy? Keep reading for a step-by-step breakdown on how to become a respiratory therapist.

 To be a practicing respiratory therapist in 49 states, professionals must earn the National Board of Respiratory Therapists (NBRC) Certified Respiratory Therapist (CRT) qualification.

 To obtain the CRTs, you must pass the Therapist Multiple-Choice (TMC) exam.
-This is a three-hour test with 160 multiple-choice questions that measure the fundamental knowledge and skills of practicing respiratory therapy at an entry-level.
+This is a three-hour test with 160 multiple-choice questions that measure the fundamental knowledge and skills of practicing respiratory therapy at an entry level.

 To obtain the CRT certification, you must achieve a “high” or “low cut score.”
-However, testers who achieve the high-cut scores on the test are eligible to obtain the registered respiratory therapist (RRT) credential, a highly coveted certification in respiratory therapy.
+However, testers who achieve high-cut scores on the test are eligible to obtain the registered respiratory therapist (RRT) credential, a highly coveted certification in respiratory therapy.

 Otherwise, people with a CRT certification can still work in respiratory care in outpatient clinics, diagnostic centers, or medical device manufacturing.